Skip to content

 Why Your Hips Feel Tight And How Physiotherapy Can Help

-If you’ve noticed your hips feeling stiff, achy, or tight, especially after sitting for long periods or during exercise, you’re not alone.
-Hip tightness is incredibly common and can affect the way you move, sit, walk, and train.
+If you’ve noticed your hips feeling stiff, achy, or tight — especially after sitting for long periods or during exercise — you’re not alone.
+Hip tightness is incredibly common and can affect the way you move, sit, walk and train.
 The good news?
-You don’t have to just “live with it,” and physiotherapy can help.
+You don’t have to just “live with it”, and physiotherapy can help.

 From runners and gym-goers to desk workers and parents chasing kids around, hip tightness affects people from all walks of life.
-When the hips stop moving well, the body finds ways to compensate and that’s often when discomfort, stiffness, or even pain begins to show up.
+When the hips stop moving well, the body finds ways to compensate — and that’s often when discomfort, stiffness, or even pain begins to show up.

-In today’s post, we’ll break down what hip tightness really means, common causes, when to seek help, and how physiotherapy can restore mobility so you can move freely again.
+In today’s post, we’ll break down what hip tightness really means, the common causes, when to seek help, and how physiotherapy can restore mobility so you can move freely again.

 This can show up in everyday activities such as: